ChristopherTRoy/Top-100-Coders/profile/christopherroy@mulearn.md

 I believe that kerala is a breeding ground for many growing coders.
 In my opinion the logical and tactical approach of kerala people more or less inflicts a natural talent for coding in them.
 As per my knowledge, kerala does show a great promise in Tech Field.

-#### History of Open Source Contributions:

-N.A.

-#### History of Community Engagement:

-N.A

-#### Highly Visible Technical Content:

-N.A

-#### Highly Used Software Tools:

-N.A

-#### Competitive Website Profiles:

-I am not active on coding platforms very much.
-I learnt coding from textbooks and my practical experiences were from some pet projects i used to do which were basically interesting mathematical and programming problems.

-> In your portfolio, include the following details:
->> check out [vishakhabhayan@mulearn.md](./profile/vishakhabhayan@mulearn.md) for an exmaple

 ---